microsoft/ebpf-for-windows/docs/InstallEbpf.md

 ## Installing eBPF with host-process container

-The following instructions will build ebpf-for-windows image and deploy a daemonset referencing the image.
+The following instructions will build an ebpf-for-windows image and deploy a daemonset referencing the image.
 This is the easiest way to install eBPF on all Windows nodes in a Kubernetes cluster.

 1. Deploy the binaries to `C:\Temp` on the machine (Windows Host) where you built the binaries.